 You have asked nicely, now it’s time for a formal complaint to the lender.

 Here is a judgment where the Ombudsman upheld a complaint about not freezing interest.
-The creditor in this case was Argos – catalogues are often among the most “difficult” creditors to agree to freeze interest.
-Argos was ordered to refund all interest and charges that had been added since the DMP started, and not add any more unless the debtor’s situation improved significantly.
+Argos was ordered to refund all interest and charges that had been added since the customer’s DMP had started, and not add any more unless the debtor’s situation improved significantly.

 Is this likely to work?

-It isn’t guaranteed to work – a DMP is an informal debt solution and you can’t force your creditors to freeze interest.
+A DMP is an informal debt solution and you can’t legally make your creditors to freeze interest.
 But most creditors do freeze interest if you have supplied a reasonable Income & Expenditure Statement.
-It is certainly worth trying these letters, because getting interest stopped will make a big difference to the viability of your DMP.